MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

     }
     ```

-## Create a page extension object for displaying the new field in the client
+## Create a page extension object for displaying the new field

 Because the **Customer Card** was originally modified to include a field for the **Shoesize**, you create a page extension object that extends the **Customer Card** page with the new **Shoesize2** field, which will replace the original **Shoesize** field.